 Mark C. Marino is Associate Professor (Teaching) and directs the Humanities and Critical Code Studies (HaCCS) Lab at the University of Southern California.

-Michael Mateas is a professor of computer science and MacArthur Endowed Chair at the University of California, Santa Cruz whose research focus is AI-based art and entertainment.
+Michael Mateas is Associate Professor of Computer Science at the University of California, Santa Cruz

 Casey Reas is Professor of Design Media Arts at UCLA and coauthor of Processing: A Programming Handbook for Visual Designers and Artists (MIT Press, 2007).

-Mark Sample is Assistant Professor of English at George Mason University.
+Mark Sample is Associate Professor of English at George Mason University.

 Noah Vawter is a sound artist.

 "10 PRINT CHR$ (205.5 + RND (1)); : GOTO 10, a new book collaboratively written by 10 authors, takes a single line of code—inscribed in the book’s mouthful of a title—and explodes it.
 That one line, a seemingly clumsy scrap of BASIC, generates a fascinatingly complicated maze on a Commodore 64. . . .
 Though 10 PRINT CHR$ (205.5 + RND (1)); : GOTO 10 is occasionally whiplash-inducing in its headlong rush through history, the connections it makes over 294 pages are inspired.
 One of the most compelling sections of the book discusses the cultural history of mazes, relating 10 PRINT’s maze back to the labyrinth of Knossos, where, according to the great Greek myth, Theseus waged battle with the terrifying Minotaur."—Geeta Dayal, Slate